mikeredev/i3blocks/README.md

 - the function should output the result in the desired format and/or perform additional actions on check completion
 - define the blocks and configure the alert thresholds in `i3blocks.conf`

+**for example** you want to create a new blocklet that displays available updates, i.e., `checkupdates | wc -l`. to alert on this returned value:
+- create a script `updates.py` in `blocklets/` which reads and returns this value
+- include in this script a function called `i3blocks_check(warning, critical)` which simply returns a span of text in font pango markup based on whether the returned integer in this case breaches the warning or critical thresholds, e.g., 50 and 100
+- update the dictionary in main python script `i3blocks` to include this new blocklet by its name `updates`
+- update i3blocks.conf to call it via `i3blocks --check updates --warning 50 --critical 100`

 # styling
-- use the config file to configure glyphs (e.g., circle for rounded blocks)
 - fonts and colours are defined in `styles/styles.py`
-- default fonts are listed above, download these or change the config to your preferred font
+- default fonts are listed above, download these or config your preferred font
+- additional themes are in `styles/themes`
+- select a theme, e.g., powerline, and `cp styles/themes/i3blocks-powerline.conf i3blocks.conf` from the i3blocks directory and restart i3 to update

 # more info